Tyler

 Cost Of Living

 The cost of living in Tyler is lower than the national average, making it an affordable place to live.
-Housing, transportation, and utilities are all generally more budget-friendly in Tyler compared to other U.S. cities.
+Housing costs, healthcare, and transportation expenses are all relatively lower compared to other parts of the country.

 Tyler – city in and county seat of Smith County, Texas, United States